mehedii-h03/Shadient/README.md

-# Event 360
+# Shdaient

-Welcome to the Event Shadient repository!
+Welcome to the Shadient repository!
 This website represent a Distribution of Relief Goods Management Application.

 ## Live link